Discover the « Jardines del Rey » (King's Gardens)

 Note that Cayo Coco, Cayo Guillermo and Cayo Santa Maria are the main tourist destinations of the king's gardens.

 Since most of the islands are located far from the coast, few people have colonized these islands, apart from the privateers and pirates who took refuge to protect against hurricanes.
 Ernest Hemingway was known to sail these waters aboard his yacht « Pilar » during the Second World War to watch for German submarines.
-Ernest Hemingway's story is fascinating and closely linked to Cuba, as we can read in Wikipedia.
+Ernest Hemingway's story is fascinating and closely linked to Cuba.

 The island of Cayo Coco is connected to Cuba by a causeway « pedraplen » in the sea inaugurated on July 26th, 1988.
 The airport of Cayo Coco welcomed its first tourists on December 26th, 2002.
 Before the construction of the airport on the island of Cayo Coco, tourists arrived at the international airport of Ciego de Avila (AVI).
 From there, they had to take buses for an hour and half drive to the hotels of Cayo Coco and Cayo Guillermo.
 The same problem now happens for Cayo Santa Maria and Cayo Ensenachos in the province of Villa Clara.

 We are on the verge of new developments in Cuba, and the king's gardens are being targeted by the Cuban government for tourism development.
 They made the effort to build to causeway to expand the tourism industry.
 With such beautiful beaches and turquoise waters, this archipelago has a considerable tourist potential.